jhustata/basic/_sources/intro.md

 tokenize `c(ALPHA)'  // Adapted from https://www.statalist.org/forums/forum/general-stata-discussion/general/1380433-creating-a-counter-with-alphabets
 ```

-Leveraging AI, including ChatGPT, as a co-pilot, guide, or assistant, is <u>strongly encouraged</u> both during and after this course.
-[Learn more](labs.md).
+Leveraging AI, including ChatGPT, as a co-pilot, guide, or assistant, is <u>strongly encouraged</u> both during and after this course. **Learn more**.

 ## Table of Contents